ZhengdaoZhang/my-study/english/README.md

 T: Well, AI is everywhere.
 From chatbots that help with customer service to self-driving cars that use AI to navigate safely.
 In healthcare, it's used to analyze medical data and even assists in surgeries.
 S: Wow, that's incredible!
 But what about ethical concerns?
 T: Yeah, we have to make sure AI is used ethically and doesn't generate bias.
 But researcher and companies are actively working on addressing these issues.

+### Dialogue 2: Talking about remote work and collaboration tools

+T: Alice, how do you feel about remote work and collaboration tools?
+Do you like them?
+A: During the pandemic, we worked from home with tools like video conference apps and collaboration platforms.
+They allow teams to work together, no matter where they are.
+Video conferencing tools also made it possible for teams to have face-to-face meeting online.
+T: Do you think they're here to stay?
+A: Absolutely, Tom.
+Remote work is likely to remain a big part of our lives.
+It offers flexibility and can help companies gain access to talent from many parts of the world.
+T: What other collaboration tools are there?
+A: Well, there are project management tools.
+They help teams to organize tasks.
+Also, cloud storage services make it easy to share and collaborate on documents.